joshuaj1397/SubBattleBot/README.md

 ## Commands

-Create a sub battle pool
+Create a SubBattle pool
 > !start
 > !start {opponent SubBattleID}

+Challenge a SubBattle pool
+> !challenge {opponent SubBattleID}

-Join a sub battle pool
+Join a SubBattle pool
 > !join {Chess.com username}

+Authorize a role to make changes to the SubBattle
+> !auth {Discord role name}

 TODO
-Remove a player from the sub battle pool
+Remove a player from the SubBattle pool
 > !remove {Chess.com username}

-Leave a sub battle pool
+Leave a SubBattle pool
 > !leave

 TODO
-View a sub battle matches
+View a SubBattle matches
 > !view

-Terminate a sub battle pool
+Terminate a SubBattle pool
 > !end